textpattern/textpattern.github.io/administration/links-panel.md

 So the Links panel in a way combines what for articles is divided in two panels 'Write' and 'Articles'.

-The first option is to create or edit a link - with the controls at the top of the panel:

-### Link Controls {#link-controls .sectionedit1#link_controls}

-If the following controls are **empty** - by default when you just opened the panel or when you click on “Links” tab - you can use them to **create** a new link.
-Just fill in the appropriate fields and click “Save”.
-You do not need to fill in all information at once.
-If you have one of them, a link will be created and you can fill in the missing information later.
-If you open a link from the list below for editing, the existing link information will be shown in these controls and you can edit and save them.
+## Why store links in this link repository?

+While you could place links to external resources (or internal pages) directly into any article, this would mean a lot of work keeping track and maintaining links and lists of resources.
+Textpattern provides a better way: manage your links (and lists of links) *in a central place* and then include them in article content or Form templates with Textpattern tags.
+This way changes will take effect at every occurrence of a link and - for example - additions to a topic list of resource links will automatically be included wherever you placed the list.

+The [linklist](http://docs.textpattern.io/tags/linklist) tag will output links from the link repository, with filter criteria and presentation settings applied.

+## Create a new link

+This button will take you to the Link property editor (see below) where you can generate a new link along with its properties.

+## Editing links

 Each link has various pieces of information associated with it, as described here:

-**** Title ****\
+**Title:**
 the text that will be displayed for your link **** Sort Value ****\
 assigns listing priorities by number or letter to your links.
 See below for an explanation **** URL ****\